Planning your visit

 The public galleries for the Assembly Chamber and the Committee Rooms are not open at moment but plenary and committee meetings are live streamed on our TV site niassembly.tv.
 On the TV site you can also watch previous meetings and other archive footage.

 Parliament Buildings is the home of the Northern Ireland Assembly and is situated in the Stormont Estate.
-Find out more about how to get to Parliament Buildings by car, bus and taxi.
+Find out more about how to get to Parliament Buildings.

 Visitors at Parliament Buildings can use the main car park, which is free of charge.
 The car park is located to the right of Parliament Buildings and is signposted.